maxbre/git_how_to/git_how_to.md

 ```
 git add a_new_filename
 ```
-snapshot the new file for next versioning (commit)
+snapshots the new file for next versioning (commit)

 changes were add to the **index**